 Lucuma: For Dessert!

 Lucuma is a fruit that grows in trees in the Andean valleys.
-There is ancient pottery form the peruvian cultures of the fruit and its mentioned in the legends: Cavillaca was a beatiful princess who rejected all the Gods who tried to conquer her and the most powerful of them disguised his seed in the fruit which she ate delightfully, resulting in her baring a child.
+There is ancient pottery from the peruvian cultures of the fruit and it’s mentioned in the legends: Cavillaca was a beautiful princess who rejected all the Gods who tried to conquer her and the most powerful of them disguised his seed in the fruit which she ate delightfully, resulting in her baring a child.
 Its delicious taste is unique and it’s used in many desserts – but if you can find it, we recommend trying lucuma ice cream!

 – Written by Patty Wissar